Brain tumours in children

 Clinical trials for brain tumoursBack to top

-Taking part in a research trial is completely voluntary, and you'll be given plenty of time to decide if it's right for your child.
-There’s more information in our section on children’s cancers.
+Taking part in a research trial is completely voluntary, and you’ll be given plenty of time to decide if it is right for your child.
+You can also join a trial, and then withdraw if you change your mind at a later date.

 After treatment is over, your child will be seen regularly by specialists.
 This is to check their progress and how well they’re recovering from treatment.
 It’s also to check that they don’t have any long-term problems from treatment.